rampal-punia/data-science-toolkit/commands/sql_commands.md

-# Comprehensive SQL Tutorial for Data Science
+# Comprehensive SQL for Data Science

 ## Introduction

 SQL (Structured Query Language) is an essential tool for data scientists, used for managing, manipulating, and analyzing relational databases.
-This tutorial covers key SQL commands and concepts, with a focus on data science applications.
+This covers key SQL commands and concepts, with a focus on data science applications.

 ## Table of Contents